m-shames/portfolio/projects/police-oversight/1_code-sample/sample_v1/README.md

 their impact on misconduct complaint investigation findings and officer discipline.
 The code sample herein consists of excerpts from various stages of this project.
 Further code will happily be provided upon request.

-*Please note, some outputs are suppressed or may not run due to private storage of confidential data.*
+*Please note: some outputs are suppressed or may not run due to private storage of confidential data.*

 ### Project Background & Research Objectives
 In 2017, Chicago implemented a series of reforms aimed at strengthening civilian